 Rituals are repeated, structured actions of significance made to convey meaning.
 Often rituals are used to make mythic narratives concrete and part of the present moment.
 Other times, ritual is used to alter consciousness, expand awareness, direct focus, and challenge our hearts and minds, consciously and unconsciously.

-Psychologically rituals are capable of speaking to various parts of the human brain as well as being stimuli for various forms of human awareness.
+Psychologically rituals are capable of speaking to various parts of the human brain, being stimuli for various forms of human awareness.
 Well done rituals can provoke powerful and meaningful religious experiences of awe, gratitude, wonder, love, connectedness, and other forms of expanded awareness.

 The Christian tradition is rich in sacramentals, spiritual disciplines, and personal and family spiritual practices.
 Saying a blessing over meals, the rosary, making the sign of the cross, holy water, a cross on the wall, novena’s, the liturgy of the hours, spiritual and theological reading, various forms of contemplation and meditation are all possible practices to engage.
 Find what works, what’s meaningful, adapt to your own needs and liking, and then make it part of your spiritual routine.

 There is an inherent, significant social action commitment to almost any form of spiritual practice.
 Our inner transformation naturally has outward expressions and effects.
 Granted, we are not all required to become social activists.
 But we are required to reflect on how our actions and habits have social effects as well as look for ways to serve others and better those communities we live in.

 Voting, donating money and/or time, respectfully and intelligently expressing our views, engaging in advocacy for those in need, oppressed, or marginalized – doing what we can to create social opportunities for all to participate and benefit from.